OS Migration to Dissimilar Hardware: A Comprehensive Guide

 System Backup

-1. Create a bootable disc to boot computer in trouble.
-It’s suitable for users who have one or two computer.
-But if you have more than two computers, you need to use PXE boot tool and this tool only supports restoring system image saved on network drive or NAS.
+1. Create a bootable disc to boot the computer in trouble.
+It’s suitable for users who have one or two computers.
+But if you have more than two computers, you need to use the PXE boot tool and this tool only supports restoring system images saved on network drives or NAS.

 Then, continue to see below and learn the detailed steps of OS migration to dissimilar hardware.

 Step 1.
-Connect the external hard drive that contain system image backup to the new computer and make sure it can be detected.
+Connect the external hard drive that contains the system image backup to the new computer and make sure it can be detected.
 Also, you need to plug in the bootable USB drive.

 Bios

 Step 3.
 Click ”Restore” and “Select Task” to find your system image.
-If you cannot see system image in the Restore window, just go back and tick “Select Image File” as instead.
+If you cannot see the system image in the Restore window, just go back and tick “Select Image File” instead.

 Select Task Winpe